Behaviour consults at the Ark

 Pet Behaviour Assessment

+Before we can help you to deal with your pet’s behaviour we need to make a correct diagnosis.
 Some behavioural problems can be caused by underlying medical issues.
-In order to form a correct diagnosis we need to perform a thorough medical and behavioural assessment.
-We use a behavioural questionnaire so we can gather more information about your pet.
+We always start with a thorough medical and behavioural assessment.
+At this assessment we give your pet a complete health check and use a behavioural questionnaire so we can gather more information about your pet.
 The more information better we can diagnose the cause of their problems.

-Our assessment of your pet will enable our team to determine if your pet’s condition can be helped by training or medication.
+Our assessment of your pet will enable our team to determine if your pet’s condition can be helped by training, medication or a combination of these two.
 Medication for behavioural issues is most effective when combined with training and behaviour modification strategies.

-Our team of pet behaviour specialists can provide you with a personalised plan tailored to your pet.
-Our specialised trainers can help you further in establishing a new training regime.
+After the behaviour assessment our team of pet behaviour specialists will provide you with a personalised plan tailored to your pet.
+They help you further in establishing a new training regime.
+Together we work at the solution.

 Causes of pet behaviour issues